Icahn seeks control of Southwest Gas, starts board battle - Up News Info

 The situation at Southwest mirrors Icahn’s activities at oil refiner CVR Energy, where he won control in 2012 after shareholders accepted his takeover offer.
 At CVR, the CEO stayed on.

-(Reporting by Svea Herbst-Bayliss in New York, Additional reporting by Arathy S Nair in Bengaluru and David French in New York; Editing by Shailesh Kuber and Rosalba O’Brien)
+(Reporting by Svea Herbst-Bayliss in New York, Additional reporting by Arathy S Nair, Jahnavi Nidumolu in Bengaluru and David French in New York; Editing by Shailesh Kuber, Rosalba O’Brien and Krishna Chandra Eluri)

 Advertisement